 Human-to-Robot Handovers

-We provide details, instructions, and documentation for preparing the solution and trials of the handovers in your own lab.
+We provide details, instructions, and documentation for preparing the solution, including reference software, publications, and data.

 Setting up instructions